Nithur-M/work-from-anywhere/product-manager-jobs.md

 </ul>
 <p>[Don’t worry if you don’t meet all of these criteria, we’d still love to hear from you anyway if you think you’d be a great fit for this role.
 Just explain to us why in your cover letter].</p>
 <p><strong>Compensation</strong></p>
-<p>We are happy to pay in any mix of fiat/crypto (negotiable, dependent on how we assess your skills and experience throughout our interview process.&nbsp;</p>
+<p>The expected compensation range for this role is $150,000 - $190,000 (negotiable, dependent on how we assess your skills and experience throughout our interview process.
+We are happy to pay in any mix of fiat/crypto.</p>
 <p><strong>Hiring process&nbsp;</strong></p>
 The hiring process for this role will be:
 <ol>